kristianmandrup/bitbucket-api-v2/Authentication.md

 # Authentication

-Bitbucket uses an Access Token for authentication, using one of these protocols:
+Bitbucket uses an Access Token for authentication, using the `OAuth2` protocols

-- JWT
-- OAuth2

 The client app needs to request the Access Token from the server, which has an expiration period.

 Access tokens expire in *one hour*.
 When this happens you’ll get `401` responses

-Most access token grant responses (Implicit and JWT excluded) therefore include a refresh token that can then be used to generate a new access token, without the need for end user participation
+Most *access token grant* responses (Implicit and JWT excluded) therefore include a *refresh token* that can then be used to generate a new *access token*, without the need for end user participation

 ## OAuth2 end user authorization